Signal Processing over Time-Varying Graphs: A Systematic Review: Preliminaries

+where parameters $\theta_p$ are the learnable GCN parameters and $\boldsymbol{b}$ is again the bias term.
+It should be emphasized that equations \eqref{eq_spectral_GCN} and \eqref{eq_spatial_GCN} establish the basic but direct relationship between GSP and GNNs, making GNNs interpretable using GSP techniques.
+GSP interpretations of more advanced GNNs can be achieved through appropriate redefinition of trainable parameters, modification of core components, and integration of machine learning techniques from \eqref{eq_spectral_GCN} and \eqref{eq_spatial_GCN}.

 What differentiates GSP from conventional signal processing or standard multivariate algorithms is its integration of graph structures and topological relationships alongside signal data.
-This distinct approach leverages the underlying graph topology to enhance data representation and analysis in GSP.
-Consequently, the formulation of an appropriate graph topology when time-varying graph signals are present is crucial for representing data within GSP and graph machine learning frameworks.
-Before delving into the algorithmic aspects of TV-GSP, it is essential to examine key techniques for representing multivariate signals on topological structures.
+This distinct approach leverages the underlying graph topology to enhance data representation and analysis in GSP \cite{mateos2019connecting}; thus, methods that use conventional spectral transformations, such as DFT, will be omitted.